acgould/mini-demos/README.md

 Therefore, the true "worst case" for this function is O(n^2), but we can expect the performance to be more like O(n).
 The data structure uses O(n) space.

+### min_max_mean(L)
+This function returns a tuple with the (min, max, mean) of a list of numbers.

+The function steps through the list of n elements once, making two constant-time comparisons and one to three value changes each time, for a total runtime of O(n).
+The function requires storage for three int or float values.

 ## test_array_demos.py
 This file contains simple tests for the functions in array_demos.py using py.test.